localstack/docs/content/en/user-guide/state-management/cloud-pods/index.md

 We also offer the option of using PGP keys to encrypt and decrypt Cloud Pods.
 The process is the following:

-- Customers would have to export both they private and public keys into two files, `private.pgp` and `public.pgp` respectively.
+- Customers would have to export both their private and public keys into two files, `private.pgp` and `public.pgp` respectively.
-- These files needs to be mounted in a specific `pods.keys.d` folder when starting LocalStack, i.e., `localstack start -v $PWD/pods.keys.d:/etc/localstack/pods.keys.d`.
+- These files need to be mounted in a specific `pods.keys.d` folder when starting LocalStack, i.e., `localstack start -v $PWD/pods.keys.d:/etc/localstack/pods.keys.d`.
 - The `secret` option passed to the `save` and `load` command corresponds to the passphrase needed to import the private key into the LocalStack runtime.

 #### Limitations

-- Browsering the Cloud Pod content via the UI and loading Cloud Pods into ephemeral instances is currently not supported for encrypted Cloud Pods.
+- Both browsing the Cloud Pod content via the UI and loading Cloud Pods into ephemeral instances are currently not supported for encrypted Cloud Pods.
 - It is not possible to have both encrypted and non-encrypted versions for a Cloud Pod.
-Encryption is set at the moment of the creation and it cannot be currently changed.
+Encryption is set at the moment of the creation and it cannot be changed.

 ### Miscellaneous